100 Notable alumni of

 -

-Patricia Claire Bloom CBE is an English actress.
-She is known for leading roles on stage and screen and has received two BAFTA Awards and a Drama Desk Award as well as nominations for a Primetime Emmy Award, a Grammy Award and a Tony Award.
+Patricia Claire Bloom is an English actress.
+She is known for leading roles on stage and screen and has received two BAFTA Awards and an Emmy award as well as nominations for a Grammy Award and a Tony Award.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2013 Birthday Honours for services to drama.

 -